HMVS Nepean

+HMVS Nepean was a Victorian Naval Forces second-class torpedo boat and was later operated by the Commonwealth Naval Forces and the Royal Australian Navy.

 Design and construction

 Nepean was one of several torpedo boats ordered by the government of Victoria in 1882 to protect the colony from a possible Russian or French attack, and was built by John I. Thornycroft & Company, Chiswick.

 Nepean was 67 ft long, with a draught of 3.25 ft, and a displacement of 12.5 tons.
 She was designed with a low freeboard, to minimise her profile.
 The boat had a maximum speed of 17 kn.